 The RZERC mailing list archive is open.
 The link to the mailing list archive will be posted on the RZERC website.

-The Committee may, by consensus decision, choose to not publish confidential discussions or sensitive topics during separate executive sessions.
+The Committee may, by consensus decision, choose to not publish confidential or sensitive topics that were discussed during separate executive sessions.

-3.2.1 Meeting Minutes

 After each regular meeting, ICANN staff will produce the minutes of the meeting which include a summary of the discussion and all decisions.
 Meeting minutes will be presented for approval at the next regular meeting.
 Following approval, ICANN staff will publish the minutes on the RZERC web site.

-The minutes will contain at least the following elements:

-participant attendance (with apologies);

-date and time;

-meeting venue;

-agenda;

-resolutions; and

-action items.

-3.2.2 Meeting Recordings

-All regular and public Committee meetings shall be recorded.
-ICANN staff will publish recordings on the RZERC website when they become available.
+All regular and public Committee meetings shall be recorded and transcribed.
+ICANN staff will publish recordings and transcripts on the RZERC website when they become available.

-3.2.3 Meeting Transcripts

-All regular and public Committee meetings shall be transcribed.
-ICANN staff will publish transcripts on the RZERC website.

 4. Decision Making